DestroyedClone/RiskOfBulletstorm/README.md

 # Equipment
 ## Normal
-*Beating Embryo from ThinkInvis's Classic Items has support, listed as BEmbryo:*
+*Beating Embryo from ThinkInvis's Classic Items has support, listed as BEmbryo.
+If you don't have it you can just ignore the line.*

  - **Bomb**: Throws a bomb for 100% damage.
 CD: 14s
 	 - *BEmbryo: Throws an extra bomb.*
  - **Charm Horn**: Blowing this horn [Charms] all enemies within a radius of 20 meters for 10 seconds
+	 - *BEmbryo: Increases radius by 50%*
  - **Friendship Cookie**: Revives all players and gives 3 seconds of immunity.
 If in singleplayer, gives an Infusion instead.
 Consumed on use.
 	 - *BEmbryo: Extends immunity duration to 9 seconds.
 Singleplayer: Gives one more Infusion.*
  - **Magazine Rack**: Place to create a zone of no cooldowns within a radius of 4m for 3.5 seconds.
 CD: 90s